 Supervise and manage staff assigned to the Administrative and Business Services group

-Manage the delivery of ITS' administrative and business services (service requests, incidents, problems, and projects)
+Manage the delivery of administrative and business services (service requests, incidents, issues, and projects) within ITS

 Manage projects in assigned service areas including PeopleSoft application upgrades and application maintenance

-Assist the Director with developing, engaging, and facilitating campus advisory groups for project prioritization
+Assist with engaging and facilitating campus advisory groups for functional area project prioritization

 Develop and document clear service management processes